dreaw131313/Dreaw-Entity-Component-System/README.md

 	// doing stuff with components and entity
 });
 ```

-During iteration with methods **ForEach** and **ForEachBackward** is possible:
-* destroying currently iterated entity

-Things like:
-* destroying other entites
-* adding and removing component from entities different than currently iterated entity

-are undefined behavior.

-During Iteration with **ForEachForward** method component setups of existing entities can not be changed and existing entities cannot be destroyed.

 **Query** can be used to iterate from multiple threads.
 To be able to iterate from multiple threads, first we need create batch iterators from **Query** with method:
 ```cpp